ncarmody/ssl/README.md

 sslCheck.sh saves the following into the data folder:

-- the ssl certificate as a .cert file
+- the ssl certificate as a .der file
 - if the flag -i is enabled:
   - a .txt file with the information data
 - if the flag -c is enabled: